JudiniLabs/code-gpt-docs/docs/tutorial-features/code_autocompletion.md

         - Anthropic - claude-2
         - Anthropic - claude-instant-1
         - Ollama - codellama
-        - Google - text-bison-001 (english only)
+        - Google - text-bison-001 (English only)
     - **Suggestion Delay:** The delay in milliseconds between the last character typed and the request for suggestions.

 :::note Code Autocomplete settings